zooteld/ombre/README.md

 ## Introduction

 Ombre is a cryptonote currency and an indirect for of the well-known Monero currency.
 Inherited from Monero are strong security, privacy and untraceability features that form a solid basis for further development.
-Our mission is to enhance the cryptonote protocol to provide a **lightweight**, **well maintained** and **actively developed** (no-nonsense) coin.
+Our mission is to enhance the cryptonote protocol to provide a **lightweight**, **secure**, **well maintained** and **actively developed** (no-nonsense) coin.

 Some main differences compared to other cryptonote coins are: